JoshDoody/joshdoody.github.io/_posts/2018-05-09-greatest-weakness.md

 Ok, but just because there's not an easy answer doesn't mean it's a _bad_ question, right?

-The problem is if you're trying to impress someone who will pay you a lot of money to do a challenging job, telling them your greatest weakness usually isn't a great idea.
-Telling someone, "Here's something I'm really bad at!" will probably work against you.
+The problem is if you're trying to impress someone who will pay you a lot of money to do a challenging job, telling them, "Here's something I'm really bad at!" will probably work against you.

-Saying something hurtful about yourself in front of a stranger who might offer you a job will probably backfire.
+Saying something hurtful about yourself in front of a stranger who may offer you a job might possibly backfire, right?

 ### 3. Spin one of your assets into a "weakness" in a transparent way that doesn't fool anyone